artberri/diod/README.md

 # DIoD

-A different inversion of control container for Typescript (suitable for Node.js or vanilla JS also).
+A different inversion of control container for Typescript (Node.js or browser).